yashpunyani/BackendQA_Assignment/README.md

         - resourceURL.properties - will contain the associated resource to be used in HTTP method.
 Resource name will be passed from feature file and associated value will be picked from this file.

 - \src\main\java --> All the java classes are kept in this folder under packages: pojo, stepDefinations and utilities.
 Before every method in this classes, appropriate comment is mentioned to explain what this method is being used for.

+- Reporting : \target\cucumber-reports\Cucumber.html --> After Execution completes, html report will be generated in this path with name "Cucumber.html".
+Same url is also printed in console after execution is completed.
+Open this URL in chrome to see the detailed cuccumber report.